New ‘Dragon Age’ Game In Development Could Be A Spin-Off Instead Of ‘Dragon Age 4’

 BioWare’s reluctance to confirm whether the upcoming title will actually be Dragon Age 4 or not hints that the developer could be working on a spin-off adventure set within the Dragon Age universe.
 This wouldn’t be too surprising considering BioWare has previously expressed an interest in creating offshoots of their popular franchises, including Dragon Age and Mass Effect.

 It isn’t exactly clear how much the new Dragon Age project would have to depart from the previous titles to not be considered part of the main story since each new Dragon Age game already takes place in a new region of Thedas and introduces fans to an entirely new protagonist.
-Prior to the release of Dragon Age: Inquisition, there were rumors that BioWare wanted to create a muliplayer-focused Dragon Age spin-off suggesting that the developer could be open to the idea of introducing the Dragon Age series to different video game genres.
+Prior to the release of Dragon Age: Inquisition, there were rumors that BioWare wanted to create a multiplayer-focused Dragon Age spin-off, suggesting that the developer could be open to the idea of introducing the Dragon Age series to different video game genres.

 Regardless of what the new Dragon Age project might be, BioWare has likely already carefully planned the story.
 The developer tends to lay out the plan of each new title years in advance since they are known for their intricate story arcs that can adapt to player choices.